 • OVERVIEW •

-Author, educator, and NYC busker Philip Toshio Sudo (1958-2002) included this power-chord drone in his famous 1997 book Zen Guitar, intended as a gateway to spontaneous improvisation for beginners.
-I applaud his participative philosophy, and the general freedom of the tuning…but you gotta be careful not to ruin the Zen calm by snapping the 3str as you raise it…
+Intriguing two-tone drone associated with writer, educator, and New York street-busker Philip Toshio Sudo, author of the cult-classic 1997 book Zen Guitar – aimed at providing a gateway to spontaneous improvisation for players of all abilities.
+I applaud his participative sentiments, and the immediacy of the tuning’s freedoms (…but you’ve gotta be careful not to shatter the calm by snapping the high-set 3str).

-I guess patience is probably the key – although Sudo’s work also teems with energy and electrified curiosity.
-He calls you to find your own paths to katsu: ‘the roar of a person who knows what it means to be alive‘ – via a personalised search for “the sound of the divine spark within us all.
-Like the cry of a child or the howl of a wolf, it transcends language and culture…”.
+I guess patience is probably the key – although Sudo’s work teems with electrified, ever-present curiosity.
+He calls on us to find our own paths to katsu: ‘the roar of a person who knows what it means to be alive’…the sound of the divine spark within us all.
+Like the cry of a child or the howl of a wolf, it transcends language and culture”.

 • SOUNDS •